lynx-json/specification/specifications/properties/hints/container.md

 ## User Agent Rules

-TBD - Need to add rules for container of inputs.
+- TBD - Need to add rules for container of inputs.
+- The user agent SHOULD consider the sum of the text content for all values in the container to be the text content for the container.

 ## User Agent Considerations